Looking to get the best possible data rates from your T-Mobile 5G Internet Gateway?

 The T-Mobile 5G Internet Gateway has four internal U.FL ports, which allow for two 2x2 MIMO antennas or a 4x4 MIMO antenna to be connected to the device.

 Since a 4x4 MIMO antenna offers superior performance and would allow more of the internal cellular antenna ports to be used that a 2x2 MIMO antenna, we highly recommend our 4x4 MIMO antenna kits over our 2x2 MIMO antenna kits.

 Accessing the antenna ports does require some disassembly.
 And we recommend being careful: if you damage the device and then later return it, T-Mobile can charge you a damage fee.
 Our instructions below guide you through how to connect and test antennas without damaging the device.

-We recommend two different MIMO antenna options for use with the T-Mobile 5G Internet Gateway:
+We recommend two different 4x4 MIMO antenna options for use with the T-Mobile 5G Internet Gateway:

-However, if you have line of sight to the nearest tower, we recommend using a 4x4 MIMO log periodic antenna kit instead.
-This uses four antennas and enables 4x4 MIMO performance, which can often increase your data speeds.
+However, if you have line of sight to the nearest tower, we recommend using a 4x4 MIMO Log Periodic Antenna kit instead.
 The higher gain on these antennas can also get you better performance, but only when you have a straight shot to the tower.

 There's one big misconception about external antennas.